 Demmi is passionate about wildlife and the environment, and comes from a youth working background with a number of years experience supporting and guiding young people.

-The plan is to work with a minimum of six groups or young people per year, to coordinate and nurture their ideas and drive project delivery across a broad range of locations in our region.
+The plan is to work with up to twelve groups of young people per year, to coordinate and nurture their ideas and drive project delivery across a broad range of locations in our region.
 She will also be responsible for allocating additional small pots of funding available to support the delivery of each individual project.

 Who is it for?